 If you are unsure whether a service is eligible for a bounty or not, feel free to ask us.

-- Trickery to get the Studo PRO version for free, as long as it is not a security issue and only leads to missing payments to Moshbit.
+Trickery to get the Studo PRO version for free, as long as it is not a security issue and only leads to missing payments to Studo.

-- Security issues in third-party services that Studo integrates: University websites, university mail services, news websites.
-These are not managed by Moshbit and do not qualify for our guidelines for security testing.
+Security issues in third-party services that Studo integrates: University websites, university mail services, news websites.
+These are not managed by Studo and do not qualify for our guidelines for security testing.